Ihure/slackchat/README.md

 Flowtalk is an app for seamless discussion in Slack for groups and teams

 ## Live Example
-Browse the live MEAN.JS example on [http://www.flowtalk.io](http://www.flowtalk.io).
+Browse the flowtalk on [http://www.flowtalk.io](http://www.flowtalk.io).

 ## Credits
 Inspired by the great work of [Tim Delhalis](https://github.com/madhums/)